Our 7 Pure Promise Initiatives

 Reuse and Recycling

-4.1 Considering and sourcing different more sustainable options when buying new materials and objects (e.g. venue dressing, wayfinding, clothing, equipment)
+4.1 Considering and sourcing more sustainable options when buying new materials and objects (e.g. venue dressing, wayfinding, clothing, equipment).

 4.5 Use of recycled materials to build temporary structures or reuse of already existing materials and structures